 How Can I Join NSUPS?

-Bootcamp is the only way to join our community for any students.
+Bootcamp is the only way to join our community for any student.
 You must successfully complete the boot camp season to be able to become a core member of our community.

-June, 2019 (Exact date will be announced later)
+On October, 2019 (exact date will be announced later).